Decline in Value Information

 For example, look at the chart above.
 If you purchased your home in Year 1 (say for example 2006) for $200,000, the base year value is $200,000.
 By Year 2, the actual market value of your property had increased to $250,000 but the assessed value, limited by 2% annual increases, had only increased to $204,000.
 So your property tax was based on the $204,000.

-As long as the market value is lower than the assessed the market value will be assessed.
+Again looking at the example above, in year 3 the market value of the property falls below the factored base year value and so the property is assessed at market value.
+The property is reviewed annually as mandated for its market value on January 1 and as long as the market value is lower than the assessed value, the market value will be assessed.
 However, when at some time in the future the market rebounds to the point the market value is once again above the factored base year value the assessed value will be the factored base year value (Prop 13).
 For example in this case the market has rebounded to $300,000 in Year 7 but the factored base year value is $225,232.
 The assessed value would be the lower of the two, the Prop 13 value.

-Last year over 100,000 properties were assessed at the market value (Prop 8), which was less than the Prop 13 value.
-This year the market has improved and consequently 15,167 properties are back to being assessed at the Prop 13 value.
-87,042 properties are still being assessed at the market value instead of the Prop 13 value because we have determined the market value is still less than the Prop 13 value.
+Last year slightly over 52,000 properties were assessed at the market value (Prop 8), which was less than the Prop 13 value.
+This year the market has continued to improve and consequently an additional 14,000 properties are back to being assessed at the Prop 13 value.
+Approximately 35,000 properties are still being assessed at the market value instead of the Prop 13 value because we have determined the market value is still less than the Prop 13 value.

 But you may ask, “I thought under Prop 13 increases in value are limited to a maximum of 2 percent?”
 That is true for your Prop 13 value.
 However, in the chart above, Year 7, the market value is $300,000 - an increase of 40 percent.
 So the year-to-year increase in the assessed value is up 7 percent – more than 2 percent.
-In many cases – the 87,042 – the market value of the property is still less than the Prop 13 value and many have gone up even higher – some as high as 25 percent.
+In many cases the market value of the property is still less than the Prop 13 value but may have gone up from last year’s value more than the 2% many even above 40 percent.

 In theory the annual increases are subject to increases to whatever the market value until it reaches the factored base year value (Prop 13 value).
 As an example if the market increases 10 percent per year, and your value has dropped 40 percent of the Prop 13 value, it will take 4 years until the market catches up to the Prop 13 value.
 In the meantime the taxes will be increasing 10 percent annually.
 Once the market value catches up to the factored base year the annual assessed value will then again be capped at 2 percent annual increases.

-If you have evidence that indicates the fair market value of your property as of January 1, 2014 is lower than the new assessed value you may file a “2014/15 Informal Request for Decline in Market Value Review Application” through September 15, 2014 with the Assessor’s Office at: www.sjgov.org/assessor.
-If you disagree with the results of that review you can still file a formal appeal through November 30, 2014 with the independent Assessment Appeals Board: See www.sjgov.org for the application or request it at (209) 468-2350.
+If you have evidence that indicates the fair market value of your property as of January 1, 2015 is lower than the new assessed value you may file a “2015/2016 Informal Request for Decline in Market Value Review Application” through September 15, 2015with the Assessor’s Office at: www.sjgov.org/assessor.
+If you disagree with the results of that review you can still file a formal appeal through November 30, 2015 with the independent Assessment Appeals Board: See www.sjgov.org for the application or request it at (209) 468-2350.